5h0aib/5h0aib/README.md

 ### ⚡ Fun Facts
 ---

-- AOT is my fav anime.
 - I want to explore the vast space.
 - Always appreciate learning new things.

 ### ✉️ Contact

-For a quick response, message me on [Instagram](https://www.instagram.com/giga_shoaib/) OR [Linkedin](https://www.linkedin.com/in/mohammed-shoaib-93b12717b/).
+For a quick response, message me on [Instagram](https://www.instagram.com/shabbynator/) OR [Linkedin](https://www.linkedin.com/in/mohammed-shoaib-93b12717b/).